How to Say "The friend drinks water, and then reads a story" in Korean | -아/어요 Grammar

 Quick Answer: "The friend drinks water, and then reads a story" in Korean is "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요." (chinguga meonjeo muleul masigo, geudaeume iyagireul ilkeoyo.).
 It uses the -아/어요 grammar pattern (Polite Ending (-아/어요)).
 Level: A1.

-Want to express "The friend drinks water, and then reads a story" in Korean?
-Say "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요.".
-The grammar point -아/어요 (A1) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "The friend drinks water, and then reads a story" in Korean?
+Here is the natural way: "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요.".
+We will unpack the -아/어요 grammar and show you exactly how it works.

 What does "The friend drinks water, and then reads a story" mean in Korean?

-The Korean sentence "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요." translates to "The friend drinks water, and then reads a story." in English. "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요." translates to "The friend drinks water, and then reads a story." in English.
+When you say "친구가 먼저 물을 마시고, 그다음에 이야기를 읽어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: chinguga meonjeo muleul masigo, geudaeume iyagireul ilkeoyo.